ilyasergey/YSC2229/source/week-03-search.rst

 The Main Idea of Divide-and-Conquer algorithms
 ----------------------------------------------

-Both Binary and Exponential search algorithms are examples of the so-called *divide-and-conquer* approach.
+The binary search algorithm is an example of the so-called *divide-and-conquer* approach.
 In this approach the processing of a data (a key-value array in our case) is based on multi-branched recursion.
-A divide-and-conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly (such as reporting an element).
+A divide-and-conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same or related type, until those become simple enough to be solved directly (such as reporting an element in a single-element sub-array).
 The solutions to the sub-problems are then combined to give a solution to the original problem.

 **Checkpoint question:** What is the "divide" and what is a "conquer" phase of the binary search?